In this post I’ll be sharing a recipe for Deviled Quail Egg Appetizers.

 - Caviar (optional)

-To peel the eggs, on a cutting board, give the eggs a crack around like you would chicken eggs.
+- To peel the eggs, on a cutting board, give the eggs a crack around like you would chicken eggs.
 Then place the egg under your palm and gently roll it back and forth.
 You will feel the shell breaking up.
 Peel the eggs.
-After you get it started the rest comes right off no problem at all.